 The wind turbines will be located on private land and Crown Land between the communities of Sandy Point, Jordan Bay and Jordan Ferry.
-The map below shows the preliminary location of the wind turbines.

 These photos were taken from various locations facing the position of the turbines.
 We inserted wind turbines into the photos, so you can see how it will look.